Oi, Portugal Telecom combine to battle bigger rivals

 Oi and Portugal Telecom have discussed how to tie up since the latter bought a 25 percent stake in the Brazilian company three years ago, sources with knowledge of the situation told Reuters on Wednesday.
 The market value of both companies has fallen more than 50 percent over the past three years, a sign that investors bet that a merger would take place sooner or later.

-Preferred shares of Oi (OIBR4.SA) rose as much as 11.8 percent on the news, but closed up 5.2 percent at 4.44 reais.
-Oi's common shares (OIBR3.SA) were up as much as 9.8 percent, but ended 3.6 percent higher on Wednesday.
-The shares of Portugal Telecom rose as much as 23 percent before paring gains later in the session to close 6.5 percent higher.
+Oi's preferred shares rose as much as 11.8 percent to 4.72 reais on Wednesday, while its common shares climbed as much as 9.8 percent to 4.91 reais.
+Shares of Portugal Telecom rose as much as 23 percent before paring gains later in the session to around 7 percent.

 The groups had combined revenue of about $19 billion last year and core operating profit of $5.7 billion.
 Debt is likely to remain high at 3.3 times combined 12-month earnings before interest, tax, depreciation and amortization despite the capital increase, JPMorgan's Baggio said.